Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/02_2way_comparison/2way_comparison.rst

         assert(fr.operator==(2));

-        // bad: first operand can not undergo implicit convertion assert(2 == fr);
+        // bad: first operand can not undergo implicit convertion assert(2 == fr);          // compiler error: no match for operator==(int, fraction) assert(2.operator==(fr)); // syntax error
-        assert(2.operator==(fr));
     }

-The cause of this assymetry is the fact that if you call a member function, it's already known on what object the function is called.
-The reverse situation - searching for member functions on a different type is not possible.
+The cause of this assymetry is the fact that if you call a member function, it's already known on what type of the object the function is called.
+The reverse situation - searching for member functions on a non-class type is not possible.

 Thus, "symmetrical" (commutative binary) operators should be implemented as free functions.